The Pro’s and Con’s of Afterpay

 As you complete any current payments continue to put the equivalent amount into a separate savings account.

 Then next time you are tempted to use Afterpay withdraw the full amount from your savings account and pay once and then continue to replenish the savings account with your ongoing deposits.

-For access to more helpful articles like ‘Building a Rainy Day Fund’ or ’10 Simple Money Saving Strategies’ check out the Articles section when logged in next if you are an existing member or register for free if you aren’t yet a member.
+For access to more helpful articles like ‘Building a Rainy Day Fund’ or ’10 Simple Money Saving Strategies’ check out the Articles section when logged in next if you are an existing subscriber or subscribe today.